jaclu/tmux-power-zoom/README.md

 ## Purpose

-Often when I zoom a pane, work in it for a while and then figure out I need to open a pane to check something, I have forgotten I am working in a zoomed pane.
+Often when zooming a pane, working in it for a while and then figure out a new pane is needed to check something, the zoomed state is forgotten.
-So as I open a new pane the new pane becomes squeezed in next to the original pane, often far to small to be practically usable.
+When opening a new pane this way, the new pane becomes squeezed in next to the original pane, often far to small to be practically usable.

 This plugin zooms panes into a new window and makes it convenient to open support panes.
-Hitting Smart Zoom again will unzoom and move the pane back to it's original location.
+Hitting Smart Zoom again unzooms and move the pane back to it's original location.
 The temp window closes, if no other panes are present.

-The temp windows name uses title and ID of the zoomed pane, so that if other panes were open and left running, it will later be a hint as the purpose of that window.
+The temp windows name uses title and ID of the zoomed pane, so that if other panes were open and left running, there is a hint about the purpose of that window.

 ## Usage